J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 Afterwards, I use Mac os to ssh through the ethernet connection.

-Python and tensorflow can be setup here: http://www.jetsonhacks.com/2017/09/22/install-tensorflow-python-nvidia-jetson-tx-dev-kits/

-But anaconda can't run on the aarm64 so packages must be installed oneself.
+For Python, anaconda can't run on the aarm64 so packages must be installed oneself.

 Pytorch for gpu-accelerated tensors can be installed here: https://github.com/dusty-nv/jetson-scripts/blob/master/pytorch_jetson_install.sh.
 Useful issues and links can be found in comments below.